tandica/rhcsa/14-managing-storage/yt/yt-notes.md

 `mkfs.vfat /dev/sb`

-Mount file system not permanently : `mount /dev/sb /mnt-point`
+Mount file system not permanently: `mount /dev/sb /mnt-point`

 To mount permanently, mohnt it directly in /etc/fstab

 `umount /mnt-point` unmounts the directoryiss mounted to the specified mount point.

+`fsck.vfat /dev/sb` runs a file system check to check if there are errors, repair them and update the file system structure if needed.
+Only run this command when the file ysstem is **unmounted**.

+To run a filesystem check on any type of file system, do `fsck /dev/sb`.

+XFS file system check: `xfs_repair /dev/sb`.

+`xfs_info` shows info related to the current xfs filesystem.

 <br>

 ## DexTutor

+n/a